 I still remember the look on her face when she tasted the soup for the first time–her eyes grew large, she smiled and exclaimed “It’s good!” as if she was completely flabbergasted by the flavor.

 I loved how it felt, seeing this child introduced to something new and healthy, which would hopefully open more doors for her, possibly trying other things she may not have tried in future.
-She and the rest of the girls had a bowl of soup that afternoon, and went home with the ability to make Leek and Potato Soup on their own.
-The girls also made the soup for their respective families later on, and they all loved it.
+She and the rest of the girls had a bowl of soup that afternoon, and went home with the ability and skills to make leek and potato soup on their own.
+The girls also made the soup for their respective families later on, and everyone loved it.

-Most people who taste Leek and Potato soup for the first time, don’t just like it, they love it.
+Most people who taste leek and potato soup for the first time, don’t just like it, they love it.
 Leeks have a very mild flavor, so they’re not something to which one needs to acquire a taste.
+These are Spanish leek croquettes, and are insanely good!

 I have been making this soup for many years, and passed it on to lots of friends who ask for the recipe after tasting it.
-As most of my recipes are, this soup is very simple to make.
+As most of my recipes are, this soup is very simple to make, just like celery soup or cream of mushroom soup.
 Despite the fact that you’ve never cooked a leek before, be brave and do something different for a change, and give them a try.

-NOTE: when buying leeks, look for leeks with more white than green, as the dark green will be cut off.
-They should be firm and fresh looking; if they look old and soft, make another kind of soup!
+NOTE: when buying leeks, look for leeks with more white than green, as most of the tough, dark green leaves will be cut off.
+They should be firm and fresh looking; if they look old and limp, make another kind of soup like cream of broccoli!
 Remember–quality ingredients make everything taste better!

 Leek and Potato Soup

-- 6 cups (1.5 L) chicken broth or water with Better Than Bouillon (2 tsp)
+• chicken broth or water with Better Than Bouillon

 *vegetarian version: use vegetable stock instead of chicken broth